huey-nibiru/huey-nibiru/README.md

-Developer, music producer 🎧, and car enthusiast 🚗.
-Currently diving deep into the world of data engineering, exploring the realms of ai, ml, and finance.
+Developer, music producer 🎧, and car enthusiast 🚗. \n Currently diving deep into the world of data engineering, exploring the realms of ai, ml, and finance.

 ## 🚀 About Me